Appointments

 We have touch screen computers in the reception/waiting room entrance area.
 They are very straight forward and easy to use and require no computer knowledge at all!

-Entering information requested on the touch screen identifies your arrival on our computer system which lets the doctors, nurses and other healthcare professionals know that you are waiting to see them.
+Once you enter your information on the touch screen, our computer system will let our healthcare professionals know that you are waiting to see them.

 Health Advice from Local Pharmacists